Dr. Fernand Labrie Fellowship Research Grant

 - Outcome of the project: Completion?
 Meaningful results?
 Publications and communications related to project?

-- All scientific publications and communications during the period of the fellowship (one or 2 years), related or not to project.
+- All scientific publications and communications during the period of the fellowship (1 or 2 years), related or not to project.

 Past recipients of the Dr. Fernand Labrie Fellowship Research Grant: